-How many hours of autism spectrum disorder therapy does your child need?
+How many hours of therapy do autistic children need?

-But there isn’t a definitive answer to the question of how many hours children need.
-Every child with ASD is different, and the number of hours that work well for one child might not work so well for another.
+This is because the number of therapy hours that work well for one child might not work so well for another.

-Early, intensive and family-based therapies work best for children with autism spectrum disorder (ASD).
-These intensive therapies typically involve a certain amount of face-to-face contact with a therapist.
+Early, intensive and family-based therapies and supports are most likely to help children with autism.
+These intensive therapies and supports typically involve a certain amount of face-to-face contact with therapists or teachers.
 But this contact is only part of a therapy’s ‘intensity’.

-Intensity also involves time spent practising and using new skills in different situations and with different people – for example, at home, at child care, at school and so on.
+Intensity also involves time spent practising and using new skills in different situations and with different people – for example, at home, early childhood education, preschool, school and so on.

-Questions to ask about a therapy’s time requirement
+Questions to ask about the time involved in therapies and supports

 These questions can help you understand how much time you’ll need to commit to a therapy: